 AFI--Address Family Identifier.
 Carries the identity of the network layer protocol that is associated with the network address.

---Border Gateway Protocol.
+BGP--Border Gateway Protocol.
 An interdomain routing protocol that exchanges reachability information with other BGP systems.
 It is defined by RFC 1163, A Border Gateway Protocol (BGP).
-BGP supports CIDR and uses route aggregation mechanisms to reduce the size of routing tables.
+The current implementation of BGP is BGP Version 4 (BGP4).
+BGP4 is the predominant interdomain routing protocol that is used on the Internet.
+It supports CIDR and uses route aggregation mechanisms to reduce the size of routing tables.

---multiprotocol BGP.
-An enhanced version of BGP that carries routing information for multiple network-layer protocols and IP multicast routes.
+MBGP--multiprotocol BGP.
+An enhanced version of BGP that carries routing information for multiple network layer protocols and IP multicast routes.
 It is defined in RFC 2858, Multiprotocol Extensions for BGP-4.

---Virtual Private Network.
-Allows IP traffic to travel securely over public TCP/IP networks and the Internet by encapsulating and encrypting all IP packets.
-VPN uses a tunnel to encrypt all information at the IP level.
+VPN--Virtual Private Network.
+Enables IP traffic to travel securely over a public TCP/IP network by encrypting all traffic from one network to another.
+A VPN uses a tunnel to encrypt all information at the IP level.